MrGreensWorkshop/MrGreensWorkshop/README.md

 Creating projects themselves don't pay the bills.
 It takes a lot of time and efforts to create and maintain projects.
 I hope you consider supporting me so that I can continue my work and creating new contents for everyone.

-- You can support me on [GitHub Sponsors](https://github.com/sponsors/MrGreensWorkshop "Support me on GitHub Sponsors") (monthly or one time)
+- You can be one of my [GitHub Sponsors](https://github.com/sponsors/MrGreensWorkshop "Support me on GitHub Sponsors") (monthly or one time)
-- You can be one of my patrons on [Patreon](https://patreon.com/MrGreensWorkshop "Be my Patron") (monthly)
+- You can be one of my [Patreon](https://patreon.com/MrGreensWorkshop "Be my Patron") (monthly)
 - You can tip me via [Ko-fi](https://ko-fi.com/MrGreensWorkshop "Tip me via Ko-fi") (one time)

 #### Sponsors